Rick O'Shea

-Paul Crossan (born 7 May 1973, also known as Rick O'Shea) is an Irish radio personality.
-He was born in Drimnagh, Dublin 12, grew up in Crumlin, and attended Drimnagh Castle Secondary School and later UCD.
+Paul Crossan (born 7 May 1973) is an Irish radio personality, known as Rick O'Shea.
+He was born in Drimnagh, Dublin, grew up in Crumlin, and attended Drimnagh Castle Secondary School and University College Dublin.
 He has been a presenter on RTÉ 2fm since 2001.
-O'Shea has also presented The Poetry Programme on RTÉ Radio 1 in 2015 and 2016.
-Since 2017 he has been presenting the morning show on RTÉ Gold.
-He is currently presenting The Book Show on RTÉ Radio 1 since 2019.
+O'Shea also presented The Poetry Programme on RTÉ Radio 1 in 2015 and 2016.
+Since 2017, he has been presenting the morning show on RTÉ Gold.
+He has presented The Book Show on RTÉ Radio 1 since 2019.

 Activities

 Before joining RTÉ 2fm in 2001, he had worked for East Coast Radio, Atlantic 252, South East Radio and FM104.
 Rick had previously been involved with hospital radio.
 O'Shea presented the weekday afternoon show on 2fm until 2015, when the show was moved to the weekend schedule.